APL Rule Book 2026 | Australian Powerlifting League

 Item 3.13 Elbow Sleeves

 • Single-ply elbow sleeves made from commercially available neoprene that is covered with a single layer of non-supportive polyester, cotton or a combination of both materials may be worn in all divisions for squats and deadlifts.
+There may be stitched seams of the fabric onto the neoprene.
 The sleeve cannot contain any additional rubber or elastic material deemed to provide support or rebound to the lifter.

 • Elbow sleeves shall have a maximum length of 20cm and a maximum thickness of 7mm.